kkoscielniak/the-garden-content/knowledge/react/HOCs.md

 title: Higher Order Components
 ---

-_Higher Order Components_ is a [pattern](/pattern) in [React](/development/react/_index) allowing to enhance the component with additional logic (like authentication, state).
+_Higher Order Components_ is a pattern in React allowing to enhance the component with additional logic (like authentication, state).
+They are functions that take a component and return a new component.

-A HOC in that regard is a component that wraps the enhanced one:
+A HOC in that regard is a component that wraps the one being enhanced:

 ```js
 const withHoc = (StatelessComponent) => {